-I had to “learn how to detach from the chaos.”
+“Learn how to detach from the chaos.”

 Despite the fear and anxiety that financial hardship brought me, I had to realize that I would not die if we had trouble covering the bills.
-(The book, How to Get out of Debt, Stay Out of Debt, and Live Prosperously. by Jerry Mundis, was very helpful here.)
+(The book, How to Get out of Debt, Stay Out of Debt, and Live Prosperously, by Jerry Mundis, was very helpful here.)

 I started intentionally disconnecting from as many sources of “drama” in my life as I could.
 Some friends did not receive callbacks, some projects dropped, and some playdates canceled.
 I even stopped reading certain news sources.
 It took a while.